pfvernon2/OSCine/README.md

 The design goals for this package are:
 * Ease of use
-* Minimal public interface
 * No third party dependencies
 * Close adherance to OSC v1.1 specification
-* Integrated TCP, UDP, and Multicast support
+* Integrated TCP, UDP, and Multicast network support*
-* Integrated Bonjour advertisement and browsing
+* Integrated Bonjour advertisement and browsing support
 * Integrated OSLog support
 * SLIP support via Apple Network Protocol Framer

 Future versions will likely support Swift 5.5 async operations.

-While OSCine has fully integrated network support full access to packet creation and parsing is available so that other transport mechanisms could be utilized if desired.
+* While OSCine has fully integrated network support full access to packet creation and parsing is available so that other transport mechanisms could be utilized if desired.

 ## OSC